jcoolbeing/auction-algorithm-simulations/README.md

 Analysis:

 While the auction is simulating you are presented with the bidders information (max-bid, bidding style), bidding status, and the live bidding history.
+There is real time charting going on in a dynamic way so the user can visualy see what is happening with the setting that they have selected.